google/across/content/en/workshops/multiplayer/resources/templates/_index.md

 * you can join the workshop through [PLATFORM]: [MEET LINK]
 * you can preview the Slides with the workshop agenda and format: [SLIDES LINK]

-TODO link to best practices for participating in workshops link.
+You can view the best practices to partipating in this workshop [at this link](https://whodoesthe.dev/workshops/multiplayer/resources/best-practices/participant/).

 Thank you again, and we look forward to working with you,